Did Joseph Smith Correctly Translate Facsimile 3 In The Book Of Abraham?

 Notice that Joseph Smith placed the number 2 at Isis’ crown, not Isis herself.
 It is totally appropriate to associate her crown with the Horus name of Pharaoh.
 We see Isis aiding in Abraham’s assumption of justice and dominion “by the politeness of the king,” in a similar way she gives birth to Pharaoh’s position as king.
 This suggests Pharaoh allowed Abraham to study astronomy and be ordained through Egyptian religious rites to gain the divine governing powers that were meant for Egyptian rulers, a politeness which Pharaohs were known to do for esteemed foreign visitors.

-The apologist is attempting to get us to take our eye off the ball and our eyes off what Joseph Smith was actually identifying -- hieroglyphic characters, words, not crowns!
-The apologist knows there is no king's name in the hieroglyphs "above his head"
+With reference to Fig. 2, the apologist attempts to get us to take our eye off the ball and our eyes off what Joseph Smith was actually identifying -- hieroglyphic characters and words, not a crown!
+The apologist knows there is no king’s name in the hieroglyphs “above his head”

-so he makes the attempt to change Smith's original intent.
-He points to the crown as if to imply it's the characters above the head that Smith was referring to.
-Then, he goes on to symbolically justify Smith's explanation by stating that crowns are worn by kings.
-So, there you have it, a king's name is in the symbolism of wearing crowns.
+, so an attempt is made to change Smith’s original interpretation.
+He points to the crown as if to imply it’s the characters above the head that Smith referred to.
+Then, the apologist attempts to symbolically justify Smith’s explanation by stating that crowns are worn by kings.
+So, there you have it, a king’s name is in the symbolism of wearing a crown.

-But this approach is not consistent at all.
-Smith earlier mentioned a crown above the head of Fig.1 (with a crown upon his head), and stated specifically what the crown represented.
-He didn't say "characters above his head",
+But this approach is not consistent.
+Smith earlier mentioned a crown above the head of Fig.1 (“with a crown upon his head”)

-but a crown.
-There is a clear difference between characters
+, but a crown; therefore there is a marked difference between characters

-, but here we see the apologist ignores it trying to find anyway to produce a king.
-You'll notice though, the apologist doesn't offer a name even though the need for a name is consistent with Smith's other claims: Shulem
+, but the apologist ignores that and tries to find a way to produce a king.
+Notice how the apologist doesn’t offer a name even though the need for a name is consistent with Smith’s other translations: Shulem

 .
-Those are names.
-But we never get a king's name from the apologist because there isn't one.
+But we never get a king’s name from the apologist because there isn’t one!

-The apologist feels justified in labeling the crown as the characters
+The apologist thinks it’s justified to label the crown as the characters

-(printing number), is directly above the crown, thinking it doesn't refer to the characters to the right of the crown, above the head.
-But it's obvious that the place where the No. "2"
+(print numeral) is directly above the crown and therefore it refers to the crown and not the characters in the register above the head to the immediate right of the crown.
+But isn’t it obvious that the location where the “2”

 “represented by the characters above his hand”

-Well folks, there is no crown above the characters above the hand.
+Obviously there is no crown above the characters above the hand.
 No crown at all!
-Just characters, Egyptian texts.
+Just characters, Egyptian text.
 And guess what?
 The name Shulem